epfl-dcsl/miralis-sosp25-artifact/README.md

 > ```
 >
 > It means that all tests succeeded on QEMU.
-> Testing with Spike is probably not necessary for the artifact evaluation, but if desired it can be [installed from source](https://github.com/riscv-software-src/riscv-isa-sim) or by downloading the [x86 binary we use in the CI](https://github.com/epfl-dcsl/spike-ci-artifact/releases/tag/v0.1.3).
+> Testing with Spike is not necessary for the artifact evaluation, but if desired it can be [installed from source](https://github.com/riscv-software-src/riscv-isa-sim) or by downloading the [x86 binary we use in the CI](https://github.com/epfl-dcsl/spike-ci-artifact/releases/tag/v0.1.3).

 At this point we know that Miralis is working as intended.